 Chiropractic care, massage therapy, and acupuncture in Bend are all practices that focus on the body as a whole.
 Each treatment method recognizes how tension, spinal misalignment, and nerve blockages can impact healing and proper function and aims to restore balance.

 Chiropractic focuses on the body’s hard tissues, such as bones, while massage therapy targets soft tissues, including muscles and tendons.
 Acupuncture then focuses on the nerves but can also stimulate muscles and connective tissue with varying techniques.
+As a part of integrative medicine and integrative health, in addition to western medicine, acupuncture and massage are a complementary therapies or alternative therapies that are very effective.

 With the help of massage therapy and acupuncture, chiropractic care works better because the body is more relaxed.
 Therefore, your muscles are less likely to pull your spine back out of alignment.
 Not to mention, chiropractic care is a necessary addition to acupuncture services, as acupuncture cannot adequately treat pain from spinal misalignment independently.